uncopenweb/jsonic/doc/js.rst

       :param id: Identifier associated with the engine as returned by :meth:`getEngines`.
       :type id: string
-      :return: A deferred callback with an object matching the :ref:`/engine/[id] <engine-info-schema>` or an errback with an :class:`Error` object
+      :return: A deferred callback with an object matching the :ref:`/engine/[id] schema <engine-info-schema>` or an errback with an :class:`Error` object
       :rtype: `dojo.Deferred`_

    .. method:: getProperty(args)